magefree/mage/Utils/readme.txt

 Files used:
  - keywords.txt - list of keywords that have an implementation and are automatically added to the card implementation
  - mtg-cards-data.txt - MTG cards data, used for card implementation trackers and generating release notes
- - mtg-sets-data.txt - list of sets in MTG, the 3 letters code, and mage class name if available
+ - mtg-sets-data.txt - list of sets in MTG and their internal set code
  - data/author.txt - one line file that contains the author name you want to appear in the generated java files

 Some scripts fetch or generate files needed after the script finishes.
 Store those files in Utils/data, which is ignored by Git.